AEGEE/MyAEGEE/README.md

 For more detailed info, we hoped to have a better knowledge base [here](https://oms-project.atlassian.net/wiki/spaces/GENERAL/pages/224231425/Microservices+information), it's not great right now but it's a something `¯\_(ツ)_/¯`

+## Moving parts

+### .env
+The file contains variables where e.g. you define the base url (`aegee.test`) and where will various app be reachable (e.g. `my.` for `my.aegee.test` to reach the frontend).

+List of defined variables:
+- base url
+- subdomain urls
+- activated services
+- runtime environment
+- some default passwords
+- SMTP user/pass/server for mailer
+- Sendgrid user/pass
+- Superadmin credentials (for other services to read; it does not set them in the system)
+- folder locations

+so for instance...

+*Example 1*: you would use this file if you had a problem with 1 microservice and wanted to remove it from the setup.
+Note: the removal of the ms would not stop a container if there was one running already, so make sure you cleanup

+*Example 2*: you would use this file if you wrote a new microservice and wanted to add it from the setup.

+### docker-compose.yml
+In the docker-compose files there are the definitions of where an app should be reached.

+Docker-compose will use the variables defined above, and put them under the `labels` section of a container (if a container needs it).
+The `labels` section is parsed by traefik to route all the HTTP calls to the correct containers.